Works Register Home Log In Authors

 What are the signs of a pure consciousness?
 Those are the immeasurable feelings: goodwill, compassion, detachment and their combined joy.

-With the appearance of resentment in the mind, we must make the decision: “I won't obey resentment.
+When resentment appears in the mind, one should make the decision: “I won't obey resentment.
 I've got teachers endowed with patience.
-I'll follow the example set by my teachers, I won't take anger and resentment as my teachers.”
+I'll follow the example of my teachers, I won't take anger and resentment as my teachers.”

-With the appearance of desire in the mind, a decision is made: “I won't follow impassioned desires.
+When desire appears in the mind, one makes the decision: “I won't follow impassioned desires.
 I've got teachers, imperturbable, endowed with love for wisdom.
-I'll follow the example set by my teachers, I won't take passion and desire as my teachers”.
+I'll follow the example of my teachers, I won't take passion and desire as my teachers”.

-With the appearance of cruelty in the mind, a decision is made: “I won't promote cruelty.
+When cruelty appears in the mind, one makes the decision: “I won't promote cruelty.
 I've got teachers endowed with compassion.
-I'll follow the example set by my teachers, I won't take cruelty and heartlessness as my teachers.”
+I'll follow the example of my teachers, I won't take cruelty and heartlessness as my teachers.”

-With the appearance of light-mindedness in the mind, a decision is made: “I won't dwell in light-mindedness.
+When light-mindedness appears in the mind, one makes the decision: “I won't dwell in light-mindedness.
 I've got diligent teachers, relentlessly working for the good of beings, I won't take light-mindedness and carelessness as my teachers.”

-What does it mean to properly support wholesome teachers?
-It means to take care to ensure their livelihoods and to celebrate them through wholesome behavior of the body, speech and mind.
+What does it mean to support wholesome teachers correctly?
+It means to show concern for ensuring their livelihood and to celebrate them through wholesome behavior of the body, speech and mind.
 Nobody celebrates teachers so well as shamefaced and conscientious pupils.
 Because shamefaced pupils repent the wrong deeds perpetrated by them and do whatever it takes to correct the vices of the mind, thereby celebrating the teaching and their teachers.

-Correct Grasp of the Fourth Pillar of Wholesome Faith
+Grasping the Fourth Pillar of Wholesome Faith Correctly

 The assembly of beings following wholesome teachers and seeking to purify their consciousness deserves veneration and support.

-What is proper veneration of a wholesome assembly of beings?
-It is recognition of the one consciousness residing in the heart of every being.
-Those who know this oneness transcending the diversity of bodies and forms see others and themselves as a manifestation of a single whole.
-In such wise beings, hostility, envy, greed and other vices disappear.
-In freedom from vices lies proper veneration of the noble assembly.
+What is the best veneration of a wholesome assembly of beings?
+It is recognizing the one consciousness which resides in the heart of every being.
+Those who know this oneness which transcends the diversity of bodies and forms see others and themselves as a manifestation of a single whole.
+Hostility, envy, greed and other vices disappear in such wise beings.
+Freedom from vices is the best veneration of the noble assembly.

-What is proper support of the noble assembly?
-It is the development of the immeasurable feelings: goodwill, compassion, detachment and their combined joy.
+What is the best support of the noble assembly?
+It is developing the immeasurable feelings: goodwill, compassion, detachment and their combined joy.

-Correct Grasp of the Fifth Pillar of Wholesome Faith
+Grasping the Fifth Pillar of Wholesome Faith Correctly

 The wholesome Teaching leading to the purification of consciousness deserves study and application.

-What is proper study and application of the Teaching?
-It is mastering three defenses against suffering: supreme morality, skillful concentration and supermundane wisdom.
+What is the best study and application of the Teaching?
+It is mastering three defenses against suffering: higher morality, skillful concentration and supermundane wisdom.

 What is skillful concentration?

 Skillful concentration is the ability to draw the activity of the senses into the mind like a turtle draws its limbs into its shell.
-So that the sense-limbs become obedient to the commands of the mind, we must end their bondage to the desires keeping the senses outside.
+To make the sense-limbs obedient to the commands of the mind, we need to end their bondage to the desires keeping the senses outside.

 What is supermundane wisdom?